 While specific and express waivers of unknown claims are generally enforceable in California, since they may be subject to legal challenges by a releasing party, it is wise to consult with a business or civil litigation attorney to ensure any specific release, taken together with the contract as a whole, is likely to be enforced.
 Your attorney will apply contract principles when drafting your contract that many laypersons are simply unaware exist, and which can help ensure your intentions are clearly and expressly enunciated and enforced if they become the subject of a dispute.

-The business litigation lawyers at Gehres Law Group, P.C. have decades of experience representing clients in business-related disputes and work diligently to protect the interests of clients above all else.
+The business litigation lawyers at Gehres Law Library have decades of experience representing clients in business-related disputes and work diligently to protect the interests of clients above all else.
 Contact us today for a free evaluation of your business-related matter.

 NOTE: Articles on this website are provided as a convenience to users as general legal information only and do not constitute legal advice or a substitute for legal advice.
 Do not rely on this information.
 Contact a California litigation attorney to discuss your case.